matheusg-morillo/react-playground/src/zustand/README.md

 -   Integrating Zustand's state with business logic (stock validation).
 -   Using the Context API as a provider to distribute specific parts of the store, optimizing how components access functions and data.

+## ⚡ Performance Optimization

+To improve performance and prevent unnecessary re-renders, the cart's state was strategically separated.

+The context for the cart's content (the items within it) was decoupled from the cart's UI state (whether it is open or closed).
+By doing this, only the components that need to be aware of the cart's open/closed status are wrapped within that specific context provider.

+This architectural choice prevents a change in the UI state (e.g., opening the cart) from causing the entire application or unrelated components (like the product list) to re-render.

 ## ⚙️ Installation and Setup

 To run this project locally, follow the steps below: